tiggerbob/PWSH-Comp.-Club-Problems-24-25/Armstrong Andy/README.md

 # Armstrong Andy

-Andy is a bodybuilding mathmatician.
-His favorite passtime is finding strong numbers.
+Andy is a bodybuilding mathematician.
+His favorite pastime is finding strong numbers.

-A number can be strong if it is a prime number or if it is an armstrong number.
-A number is an armstrong number if it can be expressed as the sum of its own digits raised to the power of the number of digits.
+A number can be strong if it is a prime number or if it is an Armstrong number.
+A number is an Armstrong number if it can be expressed as the sum of its own digits raised to the power of the number of digits.
 Ex: 153 ($1^{3}$ + $5^{3}$ + $3^{3}$ = $153$)

 Andy wants you to help him find strong numbers in a specific interval.
-If a number is both prime and an armstrong number, it should only be counted once.
+If a number is both prime and an Armstrong number, it should only be counted once.

 ### Input Format

- The first line will contain two space sperated integers $i$ and $j$ representing the minimum and maximum values respectively (inclusive).
+ The first line will contain two space separated integers $i$ and $j$ representing the minimum and maximum values respectively (inclusive).

 ### Constraints